Skip to main content

 New eligibility rules for SOWP

-As of March 19, 2024 spouses/partners are only eligible if the student is enrolled in one of these degree-granting programs:
+Spouses/partners are only eligible if the U of T student is enrolled in one of these degree-granting programs:

-• Master’s or Doctorate-level programs, or any of the following professional programs:
+• Or any of the following professional programs:

 • Doctor of Dental Surgery (DDS, DMD);